aaryanvdhawan/RISC-V_CPU_RTL_Design_Verification/README.md

 # Verify toolchain installation
 riscv64-unknown-elf-gcc --version

-# Navigate to project directory
+# Download the folder riscv_compile_test and navigate to project directory
-cd /path/to/your/project
+cd /path/to/your/riscv_compile_test

 # Edit tst.c to include the C code you want to disassemble
 nano tst.c  # Replace with your preferred editor (e.g., vim, code)